celsogbezerra/Copy-as-JavaScript-Request/README.md

 # Dependencies

 This extension was deployed with **JDK 1.8+**, tested on OpenJDK 1.8.0_212, through the openjdk-8-jdk Debian/Ubuntu package.
-But, the source code can be found in **src** folder.
+But, the source code can be found in **source** folder.

 # References: